SimonGsponer/r_comparisons/README.md

 ### Comparison 2: aggregating big data—Base R vs the tidyverse package vs the data.table package
 Comparison № 2 assesses the performance of Base R, the tidyverse package, and the data.table package when running an aggregation command for big data.
 Read the post [here](2_aggregating_big_data.md).

-### Comparison 3: for loops vs. apply functions in a multi-core environment
+### Comparison 3: for loops vs apply functions in a multi-core environment
 When vectorising a function, the general consensus is that `for loops` and `apply functions` do equally well.
 However, this applies only to the case where one core of your CPU is used for all the computations.
 Episode 3 of R comparisons investigates whether there is a difference between these two approaches when the work is done by several cores.
 Read the post [here](3_forloop_apply.md).